Intractable pain

-Intractable pain (also known as intractable pain disease/IPD) is a severe, constant, relentless and debilitating pain that is not curable by any known means and which causes a house-bound or bed-bound state and early death if not adequately treated, usually with opioids and/or interventional procedures.
+Intractable pain, also called intractable pain syndrome (IPS), is a severe, constant, relentless, and debilitating pain that is not curable by any known means and which causes a house-bound or bed-bound state and early death if not adequately treated, usually with opioids and/or interventional procedures.
 It is not relieved by ordinary medical, surgical, nursing, or pharmaceutical measures.
 Unlike the more common chronic pain, it causes adverse biologic effects on the body's cardiovascular, hormone, and neurologic systems.
 Patients experience changes in testosterone, estrogen, cortisol, thyroid hormones, and/or pituitary hormones.
 Both men and women require testosterone, however many doctors neglect to test women for low testosterone.
 Untreated intractable pain can cause death.

 Legal definitions

 The exact definition of intractable pain varies based on the source and is not generally agreed upon.
 Several states (California, Colorado, Florida, New Jersey, Texas, Virginia, Minnesota, and Washington) have passed intractable pain laws or guidelines.
 Texas, under their Intractable Pain Treatment Act, defines intractable pain as a state of pain for which the cause of the pain cannot be removed or otherwise treated and in the generally accepted course of medical practice, relief or cure of the cause of the pain is not possible or has not been found after reasonable efforts.
 Florida's intractable pain statute defines "intractable pain" as pain for which, in the generally accepted course of medical practice, the cause cannot be removed and otherwise treated.